Developments of initial data on big bang singularities for the Einstein-nonlinear scalar field equations: Existence of developments

 For the other commutator, note that $[\Delta_h, \sn^m]\dk$ consists of a sum of contractions and $h$-traces of $\sum_{a+b=m} \sn^a( \bar R \otimes \sn^b \dk )$.
 Moreover, in dimension 3 the curvature tensor is completely determined by the Ricci tensor; recall \eqref{curvature in terms of ricci}.
-Hence
+Hence, by Lemma~\ref{estimates for the curvature} and Sobolev embedding,